LLC vs. S-Corp: The differences between them

 LLC:

-• Single-member LLCs are taxed as sole proprietorships; multi-member LLCs are taxed as partnerships.
+• The single-member LLCs are taxed like the sole proprietorships; The multi-member LLCs are taxed like partnerships.

 S-Corp:

-• Shareholders may be treated as employees and paid salaries, reducing self-employment taxes.
+• The shareholders can be considered employees and receive salaries, which lower self-employment taxes.

 Profit Sharing